Updated: Apr 20

 After awhile, we are no longer such worthy targets.
 But remain on guard for the enemy is always at the ready to ambush us if possible.

 Satan must have known the jig was up and he would never, ever catch me off guard where my children are concerned because nothing like that has ever happened again.

 Oh, there have been many other fiery darts and I have made some bad choices all right!

 Until I really committed myself to living my life for God to the best of my ability no matter what, I was like a ship being tossed about on the waves with no capacity to steer.

 Nobody's perfect though...
 I know I still fall prey.
 But I think most of the time, I am quick to realize it.
 I don't hesitate to acknowledge that I have been wrong because that's what you do to make things right.

 He loves you, too.

-No matter what has happened in your life, no matter what choices you've made, He is waiting and hoping you will choose to believe.
-Refuse to believe any other thought that flits into your mind.
+No matter what has happened in your life, no matter what choices you have made, He is waiting and hoping you will choose to believe.
+Don't believe any other thought that flits into your mind.

 Believing in things we can not see.

 It only gets better from there!
 I'm praying for you... it's a blanket " God, I don't know their names, but I am lifting them up" kind of prayer, but you are included!